BjornL1/bankloan-calculator/README.md

 - Calculation field
   - In this section, the user can test different levels of loan (time and amount).
 All input fields are restricted to only allow digits (in the interest rate a dot is allowed to handle decimals).
     - The bank loan field is set to an interval of 10000 - 999999999, if a lower value then 10000 is entered the calculate button will remain disabled while a maximum length of 9 characters is set to prevent writing an infinite value.
     - The interest rate field allows value up to 99.99 %, if left empty the calculate button will remain disabled so the user actively chooses a value rather than accidently performing an invalid calculation.
-If the user tries to enter more than two decimal digits an error an error message is shown letting the user know only two decimals are allowed.
     - The payoff years field represents the number of years to pay off the loan, the interval is set to 1 - 50 in a dropdown menu.
     - The calculate button is linked to the function calculating the result, the result is presented in 2 different ways;
       - 1: The user has entered a value that is corresponding to the minimum requirement of "100" described in the info text in the first section.
 The values calculated are: amortization amount per month, first month (highest) cost, average cost per month and the total cost of loan.